data-mie/dbt-course/labs/lab1.md

     phone_number
   from raw.ecomm.customers
   ```
-  (3) Re-factor the top two CTEs of our original `orders` model to select from our new models.
+  (3) Re-factor the top two CTEs of our original `customers` model to select from our new models using the `ref` macro.
 The first CTE should now be:

   ```sql
   select